vercel-labs/x402-template/README.md

 Using AI Gateway requires either a Vercel OIDC token, or an API Key.
 To get an OIDC token, simply run `vc link` then `vc env pull`.
 An API can be obtained from the [AI Gateway dashboard](https://vercel.com/ai-gateway).

 Using AI Gateway isn't required, you can use any AI SDK model provider and its associated credentials.
+The app includes a provider mode selector to switch between AI Gateway and direct AI SDK access (e.g., using `OPENAI_API_KEY`).

 3. Run `pnpm dev`